MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 The Delete Data API lets you make asynchronous requests to remove data for various reasons, including:

-- Data ingested by mistake
+- Data you ingest by mistake
 - Sensitive or personal data
 - Corrupt or incorrect data

 This article explains how to delete log entries from a specific table in your Log Analytics workspace by calling the Delete Data API.

+> [!IMPORTANT]
+> To ensure compliance with General Data Protection Regulation (GDPR), use the [Purge API](/rest/api/loganalytics/workspacepurge/purge), which is less performant and only supports operations required for GDPR compliance.

 ## How the Delete Data API works